Q/A

 Me: Thank you for asking that question.
 I will answer in general terms.
 I do not yet know or understand the extent, if any, the position has influence over staff in elected officials’ organizations.

-I am a believer in doing what is right and fair.
+I believe in doing what is right and fair.
 I know that sounds like a deflection, and it is somewhat, I suppose.

 Q. If you get the job , will you help bring new businesses to our town?
 Will you be making Improvements to our streets?
 Will you hold people accountable within the city?